EXPLAINER: What are the latest clues in China's plane crash?

-WUZHOU, China (AP) — Add rain to the list of challenges facing Chinese investigators trying to determine why a passenger jet with 132 people on board crashed in a remote forested region this week.
+WUZHOU, China (AP) — Add rain to the challenges facing Chinese investigators as they try to determine why a jetliner with 132 people aboard crashed in remote mountains.

-The search for the black boxes and any survivors — a remote possibility at best — was temporarily suspended Wednesday due to rain on the muddy, charred mountainside.
+One of the China Eastern Airlines plane’s two “black box” flight recorders was found Wednesday.
+The search was temporarily suspended due to a downpour.

-The China Eastern Airlines Boeing 737-800 was flying at 29,000 feet (8,800 meters) on Monday afternoon when it suddenly nosedived into a gap in the mountains outside the southern Chinese city of Wuzhou.
+The Boeing 737-800 was flying at 29,000 feet (8,800 meters) when it nosedived Monday into a gap in the mountains outside the southern city of Wuzhou.

 WHAT HAVE RESCUERS FOUND?

+Searchers found one “black box” recorder but it was “severely damaged,” said Mao Yanfeng, director of the accident investigation division of the Civil Aviation Authority of China, at a news conference.

+One recorder captures conversation in the cockpit and other sounds.
+The other records information about speed, altitude, direction up or down, pilot actions and performance of key systems.
+Mao said the one that was found was being analyzed to see which box it is.

-Rescuers with sniffer dogs and drones have found wallets, identity cards and small parts of plane debris.
-Authorities have given no indication they found survivors, bodies or the plane’s “black box” flight recorders.
+Rescuers with sniffer dogs and drones also found wallets, identity cards and debris.

-Parts of the plane are scattered over a wide area, including the other side of the mountain, state broadcaster CCTV said.
-The main crash area, now a large barren pit in the forested mountainside, is about half the size of a football field.
+Debris is scattered over a wide area that includes the other side of the mountain, state broadcaster CCTV said.
+The main crash area, now a barren pit in the forested mountainside, is about half the size of a football field.

-Searchers must climb steep inclines as they fan out in the area, which is surrounded on three sides by mountains and accessible by a dirt road.
+Searchers must climb steep inclines in the area, which is surrounded on three sides by mountains and reached by a dirt road.

 WHAT ARE INVESTIGATORS SAYING?

+Damage to the aircraft was severe, which makes the investigation “very difficult,” said Zhu Tao, director of CAAC’s Office of Aviation Safety.

-“We cannot have a clear assessment of the cause of the accident with the information currently available,” Zhu said at a Tuesday night news conference, the first since the crash..
+“We cannot have a clear assessment of the cause of the accident with the information currently available,” Zhu said Tuesday at a news conference.

 Authorities are “carrying out in-depth investigation” of the aircraft’s design and maintenance, air traffic control, weather and other issues, he said.